Edmund Fuller: Career

-Fuller returned to Connecticut in 1966 and became chairman of the English department at South Kent School from 1971-1978.
+Fuller returned to Connecticut in 1966 and became chairman of the English department at South Kent School from 1971 to 1978.
 The bulk of Fuller's work as a critic consists of book reviews in the Saturday Review and major New York newspapers.
 He was book review editor of The Wall Street Journal for 32 years.
 In 1969 and 1973 he served on the selection jury for the Pulitzer Prize for Fiction.
 He also published several critical essays and two more books of literary criticism, companion surveys of the contemporary literary scene springing from his deep familiarity as a reviewer.
 The first focuses on aspects of mid-century taste that he found deplorable; the second calls for greater appreciation of selected writers whose work, though then unfashionable, represents what to Fuller are enduring values.
 Man in Modern Fiction (1958) is aptly subtitled "some minority opinions on contemporary American writing."
 As an adherent of traditional Christian humanism Fuller decried the emphasis on human depravity, the denial of freedom and moral responsibility, and the embrace of meaninglessness that he found characteristic of such novelists as Nelson Algren, James Jones, Norman Mailer, and Jack Kerouac, representing what he later would call "the post-Chatterley deluge."
 The eight National Book Award choices to date reflected, he believed, this prevailing taste.
 But he saw encouraging signs of a counter-trend, an emergence of good writers "in the great tradition of man as a rational, free, responsible, purposeful—even though fallible and imperfect—creature of God," and in Books with Men behind Them (1962) (whose title derives from a mot of Emerson's) he named more than a dozen such writers and singled out seven for extensive analysis: Thornton Wilder, Gladys Schmitt, Alan Paton, C. P. Snow, C. S. Lewis, J. R. R. Tolkien, and Charles Williams.
 On two of the Inklings Fuller would have more to say a few years later.